isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-01-09-Oral-Answer-by-Minister-for-Foreign-Affairs-and-Law-Mr-K-Shanmugam-to-Parliamentary-Question-on-the-Kadar-case.md

 ---
-layout: post
-title: Oral Answer by Minister for Foreign Affairs and Law, Mr K Shanmugam, to Parliamentary Question on the Kadar case
+title: 'Oral Answer by Minister for Foreign Affairs and Law, Mr K Shanmugam, to Parliamentary Question on the Kadar case'
-date:   2012-01-09
+date: 2012-01-09T00:00:00.000Z
 permalink: /news/parliamentary-speeches/oral-answer-by-minister-for-foreign-affairs-and-law-mr-k-shanmugam-to-parliamentary-question-on_1

 ---

 9 Jan 2012 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)